Alitejawi/awk/README.md

 yellow banana window shoes 3.14
 ```

-Here's some examples that is based on specific field rather than entire line.
+Here are some examples that are based on specific field rather than entire line.
 By default, `awk` splits the input line based on spaces and the field contents can be accessed using `$N` where `N` is the field number required.
 A special variable `NF` is updated with the total number of fields for each input line.
 There's more details to cover, but for now this is enough to proceed.

 ```bash
 $ # print the second field of each input line